noah-mclain/gen-text-ai/README.md

   - Added 'enabled' flag support in dataset configuration to selectively process datasets
   - Fixed the configuration for The Stack dataset by using correct data_dir parameter instead of name parameter
   - Improved language-specific handling in dataset processors
+  - **NEW: Added parallel language-specific processing for CodeSearchNet to ensure all languages are processed correctly**
+  - **NEW: Memory-optimized language processing with incremental saving to prevent OOM errors**

 - **Enhanced Google Drive Integration**: